The most important Inca Gods and Religion

 Sacred Animals in the Inca religion

-The snake represents the Ukju Pacha (The underworld), the Inca believed that this snake had special powers and that it could help them communicate with the underworld.
+The Inca believed that snakes possessed special powers and could help them communicate with Ukju Pacha (underworld).